 Commonwealth Day 2019: Significance, why is it celebrated

-New Delhi, May 24: Today is Commonwealth Day 2019.
-The Commonwealth Day was earlier known as th Empire Day.
-It is observed in countries that were once part of the British Empire.
-This year marks the 70th anniversary of the formation of the Commonwealth as it is configured today,
+New Delhi, May 24: Today is Commonwealth Day.
+The Commonwealth Day was earlier known as the Empire Day.
+It is observed in countries that were once under the reign of the British Empire.
+This year marks the 70th anniversary of the formation of the Commonwealth as it is configured today.

-The Theme of this year's Commonwealth Day is "A Connected Commonwealth".
-The theme of the Commonwealth Day 20018 was "Towards A Common Future".
+The theme of this year's Commonwealth Day is "A Connected Commonwealth".
+The theme of the Commonwealth Day 2018 was "Towards A Common Future".

 Canada, New Zealand, South Africa, and Australia are the oldest-standing members of the Commonwealth; they all joined in 1931.
 Canada is the largest member at nearly 10 million sq.km.
 India is the most populous member with over one billion inhabitants while Nauru is the smallest member, with a mere 13,000 people.